 On the other hand, energy drinks are designed to give you a quick caffeine boost and improve mental concentration.
 This is useful in the gym but won't be as beneficial as a pre-workout.

-Energy drinks are cheaper, but pre-workout will give you better training results, so it’s worth the extra expense for experienced lifters.
+Even so, a good pre-workout will give you better training results, so even if it's more expensive compared to Red Bull - it’s worth the extra expense for experienced lifters.

-Pre-workout supplements are designed to be taken before workouts and improve your performance.
 They're usually bought as a powder and mixed with water for you to drink before your session.
-They contain amino acids, caffeine, creatine, B vitamins, and artificial sweeteners.
+They contain amino acids, caffeine, creatine monohydrate, B vitamins, and artificial sweeteners.

 You can design your own pre-workout or buy readymade supplements (which are much more convenient), but they're all absorbed into the body and muscles to increase your performance and endurance.

 Energy drinks use caffeine to provide a quick burst of energy when you need it most.
-The caffeine works to block the effects of adenosine, the chemical which causes the brain to sleep.
+Caffeine works to block the effects of adenosine, the chemical which causes the brain to sleep.

 Unlike pre-workout supplements, energy drinks don't contain ingredients that improve muscle endurance, but they do dramatically increase mental and physical alertness.
 Studies have shown this makes it easier to train harder and longer.